RobertSasak/norwegian-phone/README.md

 # norwegian-phone

 If you need to distinguish norwegian landlines from mobile numbers this library is for you.
-It is build on the top of amazing [unfold/norwegian-utils](https://github.com/unfold/norwegian-utils) utility library.
+It is built on the top of the amazing [unfold/norwegian-utils](https://github.com/unfold/norwegian-utils) utility library.

 ## Installation